 The trees that are harvested are used to create products and materials that people use every day, and the carbon the trees absorbed over their lifetime stays locked in the things we produce.
 This doesn’t happen when trees burn or decay – when that happens, the carbon is released back into the atmosphere.
 Through effective forest management, Alberta maximizes a number of benefits: fire and insect risks are mitigated, carbon stays sequestered in wood products, newly replanted areas absorb even more carbon, and the overall amount of mature forest in the province is much higher than it would be naturally.

 Deciduous trees tend to die and decay faster than coniferous ones.
 When trees die and fall, they form woody debris on the forest floor – this nourishes the ground and provides food and nesting material for insects and animals.
 This material is often left in place after a harvest to support the regeneration of the forest.

 Thick carpets of moss and other dense, low-growing plants are a hallmark of mature forest.
 Fungi also thrive here, as do lichens, which are an organism made up of algae and fungus in a symbiotic relationship.

 Cavity-nesting birds, which make their homes in the hollows of dead trees, like to live in mature forests.
 Rodents also do well here, which means that raptors and owls do well too.
-The Canada Lynx prefers mature forest as well.
 Importantly, caribou make their homes in mature forests, as lichen is an important winter food source – maintaining caribou habitat is one reason that harvesting of mature forests needs to be done so carefully.